OCD Therapy Ajax Pickering

 Meet Your OCD Therapist

-Yuansheng Lu, MSW, RSW
+Yuansheng Lu, RP

 Yuansheng has worked with OCD across its many presentations: contamination and checking, intrusive thoughts and Pure O, symmetry and ordering compulsions, rigid rule-following, and relationship-centred OCD (including partner-focused OCD).
 He's delivered OCD treatment in both individual and group settings.